PilzAlexander/artery_project/src/artery/dut/README.md

-# DUT scenario
+# artery/dut
-Own simulation scenario with real DUT(device under test).
+Stand alone configuration for simulation scenarios with a real DUT(device under test).
-Connects the DUT with the simulation and sends data from the simulation to the DUT and back.
+Connects the simulation with the DUT via a interface component.
+Communication can go from the simulation to the DUT and back.

 ## Requirements for building